autofac/Documentation/docs/integration/blazor.rst

 **Client-side** injection is slightly more restricted due to requirements for `WebAssembly <https://webassembly.org>`_ hosting.

-This example for WebAssembly works as of 30/03/2021 with Net5.
+This example for WebAssembly works as of March 30, 2021 with .NET 5.
 Example:

 .. sourcecode:: csharp